forcedotcom/EMP-Connector/README.md

 ### `DevLoginExample`
 The `DevLoginExample` class accepts a custom login URL, such as a sandbox instance (https://test.salesforce.com).
 Also, `DevLoginExample` logs to the console the Bayeux connection messages received on the `/meta` channels, such as `/meta/handshake` and `/meta/connect`.

+### `OMSRedirectExample`
+The `OMSRedirectExample` class accepts a custom login URL, such as a sandbox instance (https://test.salesforce.com).
+Also, `OMSRedirectExample` logs to Azure Log Analytics.

 ### `BearerTokenExample`
 The `BearerTokenExample` class uses the OAuth bearer token authentication and accepts an access token.